 No. Contracts are not exempt from purchasing procedures.
 Please follow Purchasing Procedures whether you are using a purchase order or a contract to procure a service.

 When should I use a contract vs. a purchase order?

-Contract: Use a contract for the procurement of services or deliverable goods when it is prudent to detail specific negotiated terms and conditions, including a Statement of Work within a legally binding document.
+Contract: Use a contract for the procurement of services or deliverable goods when you have a complex scope of work with a multitude of deliverables.

 Purchase Order: Use a Purchase Order (P.O.) for purchases of deliverable goods, continuing services (e.g., copy machine maintenance) and software licenses, wherein the P.O.
 Terms and Conditions of Orders will govern the procurement.

 A P.O. and a contract may be issued for the same transaction, typically for the purchase of technology.

 When should I use an AIS/APS/PBS vs. a contract?